 The Browns traded Shelton to the Patriots on Saturday, Field Yates of ESPN reports.

 The Browns will receive a conditional draft pick in return for Shelton.
 The Patriots have a need at defensive tackle, and it looks like Shelton will not only get an opportunity to carve out a role on the line, but potentially earn a starting spot.
 He has logged 128 tackles (71 solo) and 1.5 sacks in 46 games across three seasons with the Browns.
 While his numbers do not necessarily jump off the page, he is a big body who can eat up blockers and allow the Patriots' linebackers freedom to roam.

 Shelton (chest/ribs) won't carry an injury designation into Sunday's game against the Ravens.

-Shelton finished the week with a full practice after starting the week limited to avoid the injury designation.
-The 24-year-old was inactive for last week's loss to the Packers but should return to his starting role in Week 15.
+Shelton finished the week with a full practice after initially being limited due to the dual injuries.
+The 24-year-old was inactive for last week's loss to the Packers but should return to his starting role along the defensive line in Week 15.

 Shelton was limited during Wednesday's practice due to chest and rib injuries.